Guilt as a Resident Physician

 She shouldn’t have forgotten, I thought.
 And in a wave of resentment and frustration, I fired her on the spot.

-And then I was left with guilt for having done so (and also mention regret for getting us into a real pickle. ๐ฌ)
+And then I was left with guilt for having done so (and, also, regret for getting us into a real pickle 😬).

 At the same time, the unearned guilt was loud.
-I was holding myself to an impossible ideal: to be always present for my kids and always present for my career (patients and colleagues), in perfect ways.
-And ultimately it's why the over-reaction occured.
+I was holding myself to an impossible ideal, to be always present for my kids and always present for my career.
+And ultimately, that’s why the overreaction occurred.

 We can strive for excellence in both childcare and healthcare without branding ourselves as failures when we bump into the limits of our humanness, or the laws of science.